SPARTA WWW Site - SPARTA Documentation - SPARTA Commands

 Description:

 Emit particles from a face of the simulation box, continuously during a simulation.
-The particles are added using properties of the specified mixture and values read from an input file that can override those properties.
-The input file can thus be used to create an influx of particles that varies spatially over the surface of the face.
+The particles are added using properties of the specified mixture and values read from an input file that can override the default global values for those properties.
+In particular, the input file can be used to create an influx of particles that varies spatially over the surface of the face.
 This can be useful, for example, to model an object inserted into a plume flow where the flow has spatially varying properties.
 If invoked every timestep, this fix creates a continuous influx of particles thru the face.

 The properties of the added particles are determined by the mixture with ID mix-ID and the input file.
 Together they set the number and species of added particles, as well as their streaming velocity, thermal temperature, and internal energy modes.
 Settings for a subsonic pressure boundary condition is also allowed.
 The details are explained below.